Team-Resurgent/Modxo/README.md

 No specialized hardware or complicated tooling is needed to load Modxo on a compatible device -- in most cased just a USB cable is all that is necessary.
 And installation works much like legacy devices -- all that is needed for installation is a compatible RP2040-based device, a few resistors, wire and basic soldering equipment.
 Custom PCBs exist to simplify the installation process even further.

+## PrometheOS

+If you want to upgrade the Modxo part of PrometheOS, see Upgrading PrometheOS's Modxo steps below.
+However if you just want to install PrometheOS you can disregard the instructions below as PrometheOS already contains a working version of Modxo so all you need to do is:

+1) Use Pandora
+2) Download the relevant .uf2 for your pi variant e.g. RP2040 Zero & Tiny Prometheos VX.X.X.uf2

 ## How to Install

 ### Requirements